MEugeV/PIDogs/README.md

 Application in which different breeds of dog can be seen along with relevant information about them, using the external api [the dog api](https://thedogapi.com/).
 This allows to:

 - Search dogs
-- Filter / Sort them (from the front end)
+- Filter / Sort them (in front-end)
 - Add new dogs that are stored in a database (the creation form is validated with JavaScript)

 ## Visit the web site here